michaelrw19/Get-To-A-Hundred/README.md

 (maximum number any player can enter is 10)

-Difficulty: Medium | Function: getNumberMedium(int tTemp, int winningNum) -> In this difficulty there are 6 different algorithm (soon to be 7) that will produce the number for the computer in different ways.
+Difficulty: Medium | Function: getNumberMedium(int tTemp, int winningNum) -> In this difficulty there are 7 different algorithms that will produce the number for the computer in different ways.
    These 6 algorithm are implemented based on a random number from 1-6.
 Each number represent the algorithm that will be used.

 -> Algorithm 1